PCH-ApS/proxmox/Promox installation (a prerequisite).md

+This guide aims to install Proxmox VE and configure the Proxmox host with a basic network setup, that can be customized further with scripts in this repository.

 ## Install Proxmox
 - Boot on the Proxmox VE installation media and wait for the "**Welcome to Proxmox Virtual Environment**" screen.